 - Facilitate the integration of measures to protect pollinators into National Action Plans across Europe and the Common Agricultural Policy

-- Showcase Europe’s efforts to tackle the challenge of pollinator decline and communicate with the wider European community via a communications campaign.
+- Showcase Europe’s efforts to tackle the challenge of pollinator decline and raise the awareness of the wider European community to this issue via a communication campaign.

 This project is funded by the European Commission.